seansfkelley/seansfkelley.github.io/_posts/2021-05-17-literate-focaccia.md

 {% literate_recipe_step wait="5m" duration="1m" %}

 Release focaccia from pan with metal spatula and transfer to a cooling rack to cool completely.

+Store on the counter wrapped in wax paper.

 {% endliterate_recipe_step %}